bc-bjoern/leanix_description/README.md

 This is a Flask application designed to handle webhook from LeanIX.
 It includes rate limiting, user authentication, and security headers for enhanced security.
 This is just a showcase to improve the enterprise repository object's description with chatgpt.

+Do not use the setup like this in productive environment!

 ## Table of Contents

 - [Prerequisites](#prerequisites)